mike-scott/osfoundries/src/content/product.md

 Open Source Foundries products are Zephyr RTOS and Linux microPlatforms to enable you to rapidly develop secure, OTA updatable connected products.
-Whether your application is a remote sensor, a smart light or device, an appliance, or even a robot, drone or self-driving car the microPlatforms provide a proven, tested platform on which to securely build your product and applications.
+Whether your application is a remote sensor, a smart light or device, an appliance, or even a robot, drone or self-driving car, the microPlatforms provide a proven, tested platform on which to securely build your product and applications.

-microPlatforms are configurable minimum footprint implementations of software for building any connected device, whether based on a microcontroller or advanced multi-core SoCs.
-The microPlatforms are Open Source products so you have access to all the source code at no charge, and Open Source Foundries offer a lifetime subscription service (per product not per unit) to enable you to keep your product maintained with the latest security fixes, updates and new functionality over its lifetime.
+microPlatforms are configurable, minimum footprint implementations of software for building any connected device, whether based on a microcontroller or advanced multi-core SoCs.
+The microPlatforms are open source, so you have access to all the source code at no charge, and Open Source Foundries offers a lifetime subscription service (per product not per unit) to enable you to keep your product maintained with the latest security fixes, updates and new functionality over its lifetime.